-If the response time of your website is increased due to HTTP flood attacks, you can use the rate limiting feature to block specific requests that are sent to your website.
-This feature can be used to block requests within seconds and improve website security.
+If the response time of your website is increased due to HTTP flood attacks, you can enable the rate limiting feature and use default or custom rules to block specific requests that are sent to your website.
+This feature blocks requests within seconds and improves website security.
 This topic describes how to configure rate limiting.

 - Group 1: 23184221.
 No more members can be added to the group.